h8d13/Vase/vase_os/hade_box/README.md

 - Change `f'pacstrap -C /etc/pacman.conf -K {self.target} {" ".join(packages)} --needed --noconfirm'` note the `--needed` flag to prevent re-installs.
 - Change `arch-chroot {self.target} mkinitcpio {" ".join(flags)}')` to remove `peek_output=True` causing broken pipe errors.
 Comestic but important.
 - Added `sof-firmware` to base to avoid another mkinitcpio hook
+- Expanded on brtfs-snapper/timeshift integration
+- Fixed fallbacks in case endpoints are down: Real important is https://archlinux.org/mirrors/status/json/ and for manual https://archlinux.org/mirrorlist/
+> I think this is too critical to only have at only one location.
+And yes it's down for everyone

+Made a re-order menu for this case if mirrors endpoints are down.

+- Added CTRL + Q to actually close TUI properly
 - Swap config inside disks to make possible swap on partition
 - Removed all BOOTLOADERS/HSM/LVM/FIDO2/LUKS2 logic >  Replaced by default: Grub > To be able to expand on snapper/timeshift features + Grub config and people can do what they want after.
 - Stripped a lot of code for defaults to be simpler.
 And for display (translations, certain menus, etc)